junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Jo!"
 Dean cuts her off quickly.
 They are about reaching Cas's room now.
 He can see lights seeping from under the crack of his doorframe.

 He turns around to face Jo fully.
 "Listen, I appreciate the talk, alright?
 I really do."
 He shuts his eyes for a second, wondering detachedly how their life has come to this, how he ended up talking about... things he didn't want to think about, with his friends who have died and come back as ghosts.
-But really, he does appreciate the gesture -- "But, we're not talking about it, not here, not today." *If ever.* His mind supplies.
+But really, he does appreciate the gesture -- "But, we're not talking about it, not here, not today.
+It's just, not the right time." *If ever will be.* His mind supplies.
 He glances down the corridor before turning back to Jo.
+"We have bigger things to worry about."

-He finds Jo's gaze follow his, knowing exactly what he's looking at.
+He finds Jo's gaze follows his, knowing she knows exactly what he's looking at.
 He shifts uneasily again.

 "Alright," Jo answers lightly, throwing her hands up.
 "Just saying... if you need someone to talk to, you know where to find me.
-Or if anyone else, my mom, Bobby, your old friends -- now's the chance."
+Or if anyone else, my mom, Bobby, your old friends -- now's the chance, you know, when we're around."

 Now she really looks like the little sister he never had.

-Dean gives her a small nod.
+If only he can give her a hug.
+Dean gives her a small nod, instead.
 "Thanks, Jo."

 He continues down the corridor hastily.